etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 ## Overview

-This bundle includes the Etendo Classic Mobile Sub-Application and his configurations in Etendo Classic.
-For more info read [Etendo Mobile](../../../../user-guide/etendo-mobile/getting-started.md).
+This bundle includes the Etendo Classic Mobile Sub-Application and its configurations in Etendo Classic.
+For more information read [Etendo Mobile](../../../../user-guide/etendo-mobile/getting-started.md).

 ## Etendo Classic Sub App